eliotsykes/rails-security-checklist/README.md

 ### TLS/SSL
-- [ ] Force TLS/SSL on all URLs, including assets, images.
+- [ ] Force TLS/SSL on all URLs, including links, assets, images for internal and 3rd party URLs.
 No mixed protocols.
 - [ ] Use SSL labs to check grade
 - [ ] HSTS